Menu

 Hiroshima

-A visit to Hiroshima, from the serene beauty of Itsukushima Shrine to the profound message of the Peace Memorial, is sure to leave a lasting impression
+A visit to Hiroshima, from the serene beauty of Itsukushima Shrine to the profound message of the Peace Memorial, a message we Japanese feel responsible to pass on to future generations, is sure to leave a lasting impression.

 Itsukushima Shrine’s floating torii isn’t just a symbol.
 It marks the entrance to an island where the gods are believed to dwell.